adrianolmedo/lempdock-alpine/README.md

 # LEMPDock Alpine

-My simple LEMP server dockerized with Alpine Linux, a full dev environment for PHP that include some utilities like Xdebug, Composer and Vim.
+Simple LEMP server dockerized with Alpine Linux, a full dev environment for PHP that include some utilities like Xdebug, Composer and Vim.

 ## Contents